Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Limitations and Conclusion

 \section{Limitations and Conclusion}

-In this work, we explore how to leverage visual and tactile sensing for generalizable in-hand object pose tracking.
+We explore the method leveraging visual and tactile sensing for generalizable in-hand object pose tracking.
 To this end, we present a novel framework \model with our core design to model kinematic cues for pose changes and integrate them with visual perception.
-We incorporate various visual pose trackers into \model and demonstrate consistent improvements on synthetic and real data.
+We incorporate various visual pose trackers into \model and demonstrate consistent improvements on both synthetic and real-world data.
 We provide a visual-tactile in-hand object pose tracking dataset supporting relevant studies.

-\textbf{Limitations} One limitation is that our current method deals with only rigid objects but not articulated objects.
-We might need more complex grippers to support richer contacts with all parts of an articulated object.
+\textbf{Limitations.} One limitation is that our current method deals with only rigid objects but not articulated objects.
+We may need more complex grippers to support richer contacts with all parts of an articulated object.
 Another limitation is that we currently do not design domain adaptation techniques for sim-to-real transfer.
 Multi-modal domain adaptation could also be an interesting future direction.